pranav244872/gamedev/assignment1/README.md

+Here is an updated version of your `.md` file reflecting the progress:

+---

-# TODO
+## TODO

-### 1. **Read descriptions of shapes from a configuration file, and then drawing those shapes to the screen.**
+### 1. **Read descriptions of shapes from a configuration file, and then draw those shapes to the screen.**

-   - **Current Status**: The program can successfully read shapes (only circles at this point) from the configuration file.
-The shape's color, position, and speed are read and processed.
+   - **Current Status**: The program can successfully read shapes (both circles and rectangles) from the configuration file.
+The shape's color, position, and speed are read and processed, and shapes are correctly rendered on the screen.

-   - **Pending**: Implement support for additional shape types (e.g., `Rectangle`), as well as handling the bouncing behavior when shapes hit the window boundaries.
+   - **Pending**: Implement logic to handle the bouncing behavior when shapes hit the window boundaries.

 ### 2. **Each Shape will have a name, position, speed, color, as well as properties unique to each shape type.
 For example, a Rectangle will have width and height, a circle will have a radius.**

    - **Current Status**: The `Circle` class has been implemented with the required properties: `name`, `position`, `speed`, `color`, and `radius`.
-A `Rectangle` class has not yet been implemented.

-   - **Pending**: Implement the `Rectangle` class with similar properties and unique features like `width` and `height`.
+The `Rectangle` class has also been implemented with similar properties, including `width` and `height`.

+   - **Pending**: Implement the movement logic for both shapes, as well as the bouncing behavior when the shapes collide with window boundaries.

 ### 3. **For this assignment, the position of a shape refers to its SFML default of the upper-left corner of the shape.**

-   - **Current Status**: The position is being correctly set for circles according to the config file, and the shape is rendered with the upper-left corner at the specified coordinates.
+   - **Current Status**: The position is being correctly set for both circles and rectangles according to the config file, and the shape is rendered with the upper-left corner at the specified coordinates.

-   - **Pending**: Verify that this works similarly for other shape types (e.g., rectangles).
+   - **Pending**: Verify that this works similarly for all shapes, including proper boundary detection during movement.

 ### 4. **You are also required to make these shapes "bounce off" the sides of the window which contains them.
 This means that if the shape's left side hits the left side of the window, its X speed reverses.**

    - **Current Status**: This functionality has not yet been implemented.
-The program currently reads the configuration file and renders the shapes, but no logic exists to reverse the speed when the shapes hit the window boundaries.
+The program currently reads and renders shapes, but no logic exists to reverse the speed when the shapes hit the window boundaries.

    - **Pending**: Implement logic to handle shape collisions with window boundaries, reversing the direction of motion when a shape hits the edge of the window.